 A Data Quality project that only uses traditional waterfall or sequential delivery follows a set path to data quality, defining a goal and the steps needed to get there at the start of the project and following that route until final delivery (often, 2 or 3 years down the line) – regardless of how the business, its customers, or its market have changed in the meantime.

 Agile delivery methods, on the other hand, take a more flexible approach.
-By incorporating short sprints into the delivery lifecycle, they can bend, adapt and detour where needed, progressing the business towards its long-term data goals in increments over time.
-Instead of delivering one, singular ‘data quality’ result at the end of a project, data quality is treated as something that evolves with the organisation.
+By incorporating short sprints into the delivery lifecycle, they can bend, adapt and detour where needed, progressing the business towards its long term data goals in increments over time.
+Instead of delivering one, singular ‘Data Quality’ result at the end of a project, Data Quality is treated as something that evolves with the organization.